-Herb Bardavid has been passionate about photography since he was twelve when he converted his family's only bathroom into a darkroom.
-Since then, he has taken courses in photography and darkroom techniques at Projects Incorporated in Cambridge, MA., a school started by Minor White; The New School; The School of Visual Arts; and most recently, at the International Center of Photography in New York City.
+I have been passionate about photography since I was twelve years old when I would lock my family out of our only bathroom and use it as my darkroom.
+Since then, I have taken courses in photography and darkroom techniques at Projects Incorporated in Cambridge, MA., a school started by Minor White, the New School; School of Visual Arts; The International Center of Photography in New York City, and two one-week workshops at the Graduate School of Journalism at City College of New York.
+I have taken photographic seminars in Ecuador, Peru, Cuba, and Marseilles, France.

 Photo by Samantha Graff